 Marion is a Certified Bank Director (Institute of Banking), a LCOI from the Compliance Institute and holds a Masters in European Economic and Public Affairs and a BA in Economics and German both from UCD.
 She completed a Professional Diploma in Leading Cultural Change and Ethical Behaviour in Financial Services (IoB) in February 2020 and Diplomas in Leading Sustainable Corporations and in Fintech in 2021, both with the Oxford Said Business School.

 Graham is responsible for managing and developing Amundi Ireland’s relationships with both its institutional and intermediary client base.
 Before joining Amundi, Graham was Head of Broker Investment Sales with Irish Life for over thirteen years and Head of Distribution for State Street Global Advisors where he was responsible for developing both companies Irish retail business’s.
 Graham holds a Commerce degree from University College Dublin and a Master in Business Studies from the Michael Smurfit Graduate Business School.
 He is also the current chair of the Distribution Committee for the Irish Association of Investment Managers and previous chair of the associations Responsible Investing Committee.

-John Curran, Principal, Blue Planet Consulting
+John Curran is Managing Director at Blue Planet Consulting

 Brian O’Kennedy, CEO, Clearstream Solutions